 You don’t have to make a choice between focusing on music literacy skills or celebrating a holiday theme.
 These interactive rhythm flashcards in PowerPoint format are differentiated into 8 different levels for grades K-5.
 Level 1 includes iconic reading for your youngest students, while levels 2-8 build sequentially using standard rhythmic notation.

 For fun ways to use rhythm pattern cards, check out this post – 10 Ways to Use Interactive Rhythm Pattern Flashcards.

 Games & Puzzles

 The third week of November is “Game and Puzzle Week”.
-That might be the perfect time to play some card games using a few of these PRINTABLE Music Playing Cards sets.
+That might be the perfect time to play some card games using a few sets of PRINTABLE Music Playing Cards.
 The decks are perfect for centers or stations, fast finishers, or even indoor recess.
-Or, print and laminate several decks to use with the entire class at once.
+You can print and laminate several decks to use with the entire class at once.